steven-liou/console-puts/README.md

     ```javascript
     "This is line 1"  two spaces after valid code will automatically be commented out
-    "This is line 1";  two spaces after valid code will automatically be commented out
+    "This is line 1"; a ; and a space after valid code will automatically be commented out

-    // Result after motion :
+    // Result after motion
     console.log("This is line 1")  //  two spaces after valid code will automatically be commented out
-    console.log("This is line 1"); //   two spaces after valid code will automatically be commented out
+    console.log("This is line 1"); //  a ; and a space after valid code will automatically be commented out

     ```
 - Takes care of invalid symbols common in problems from online websites